Updated 14 March 2026

 - Solar rebates: Direct subsidies to reduce the cost of solar system installation.

 The availability and specifics of these solar incentives can vary greatly depending on your location and the type of installation—residential or commercial.
-Here are some examples:

 Australian Capital Territory (ACT)

-- The Sustainable Household Scheme in the ACT offers zero-interest loans from $2,000 to $15,000 to homeowners for energy-efficient upgrades, including solar panels, battery storage, and electric appliances.
+- The Sustainable Household Scheme in the ACT offers zero-interest loans from $2,000 to $15,000 to homeowners for energy-efficient upgrades, including battery storage and electric appliances.
 The loans have a repayment period of up to 10 years, with no upfront costs.
 Eligible participants must meet specific criteria and attend a workshop on energy efficiency.
 This initiative supports the ACT’s goal of achieving net zero emissions by 2045.
+For more details, visit: Sustainable Household Scheme

 The Home Energy Support program in the ACT offers rebates for homeowners to improve energy efficiency and reduce household emissions.
 Rebates are available for upgrades such as installing efficient heating and cooling systems, insulation, double glazing, and rooftop solar panels.
 This initiative is designed to make homes more energy-efficient and lower energy costs, particularly in older homes that require retrofitting.
+For more information, visit: Home Energy Support Rebates for Homeowners.

 Victoria (VIC)

 - The Solar Panel (PV) Rebate from Solar Victoria offers eligible homeowners up to $1,400 off the cost of installing solar panels.
 Additionally, interest-free loans are available for the same amount to further reduce upfront costs.
 This initiative aims to make solar energy more affordable, lower household energy bills, and reduce carbon emissions.
 The rebate applies to both owner-occupiers and rental properties.
+For more information, visit: Solar Victoria – Solar Panel Rebate.

-- The Victorian Energy Upgrades (VEU) program helps households save on energy bills by providing discounts on energy-efficient products and appliances.
-The program encourages the electrification of homes to meet state emissions reduction targets, offering significant savings and rebates for upgrades like heating and hot water systems.
-Eligible homeowners can either have accredited providers install products or hire their own tradesperson who collaborates with an accredited provider.
+- The Victorian Energy Upgrades (VEU) program helps households and businesses reduce energy bills by offering discounts on energy-efficient products and appliances.
+The program encourages electrification of homes and businesses to meet state emissions-reduction targets, offering significant savings and rebates for upgrades to heating and hot-water systems.
+For more details, visit the Victorian Energy Upgrades (VEU) program.Â

 South Australia (SA)

-- The City of Adelaide offers sustainability incentives for residents and businesses to encourage environmentally friendly practices.
+The City of Adelaide offers sustainability incentives for residents and businesses to encourage environmentally friendly practices.
 These include grants for renewable energy projects, energy-efficient upgrades, and water conservation initiatives.
 The program aims to reduce carbon emissions and promote sustainable living in the community.
-For detailed information on eligibility and application processes, you can visit the City of Adelaide website
+For detailed information on eligibility and application processes, you can visit the City of Adelaide website.

 New South Wales (NSW)